Kardashev scale: Type III

-A civilization with energy on the scale of its own galaxy, with an energy consumption of ≈4×10^44 erg/sec.
-Lemarchand defined civilizations of this type as having access to energy comparable to the luminosity of the entire Milky Way galaxy, about 4×10^44 erg/sec (4×10^37 watts).
+A civilization with energy on the scale of its own galaxy, with an energy consumption of 4e44 sec.
+Lemarchand defined civilizations of this type as having access to energy comparable to the luminosity of the entire Milky Way galaxy, about 4e44 sec" (4e37 watts).

 In accordance with the data available at the time, Kardashev did not go beyond a Type III civilization.
 However, new types (0, IV, V, and VI) have been proposed.

 Reassessments of the Kardashev scale

 Sagan's finer classification

 In 1973, Carl Sagan discovered Kardashev's work on the classification of civilizations.
 He found that the differences between the types Kardashev identified were so great that they did not allow for the best possible modeling of the evolution of civilizations.
 Consequently, Sagan proposes a more refined classification, still based on Kardashev's types, but integrating intermediate levels using the following logarithmic interpolation formula: